-Keystone XL and its prime contractor have taken proactive steps to manage the health risk and prevent the spread of the infection as we begin work in northern Montana on the first U.S. segment of the project.
+Keystone XL and its prime contractors have taken proactive steps to manage the health risk and prevent the spread of the Coronavirus as we continue with work along the pipeline route in Montana, South Dakota and Nebraska.

 We have put into place policies and protocols that follow all guidelines from applicable regulatory agencies, including the Centers for Disease Control and Prevention.
-We have communicated our policies to local health agencies in Montana near our work site.
-We are committed to working closely with these agencies, keeping them informed of conditions at our work site.
+We have communicated our policies to local health agencies near our work sites.

-The policies and protocols established for employees to our Montana work site include:
+The policies and protocols, established for our work sites, include:

 Together, we will ensure our workforce and local communities remain safe, and that our important work continues.